 If you are prescribed any new medication, please inform your doctor that you are pregnant.
 Be sure to discuss the risks and benefits of the newly prescribed medication with your doctor before taking the medication.

-Which Pregnancy Drugs Are Safe?
+Which Over-the-Counter Drugs Are Safe During Pregnancy?

 Prenatal vitamins, now available without a prescription, are safe to take during pregnancy.
 Ask your doctor about the safety of taking other vitamins, herbal remedies, and supplements during pregnancy.
 Most herbal preparations and supplements have not been proven to be safe during pregnancy.
 Generally, you should not take any over-the-counter medication unless it is necessary.

-The following medications and home remedies have no known harmful effects during pregnancy when taken according to the package directions.
+The following over-the-counter (OTC) medications and home remedies have no known harmful effects during pregnancy when taken according to the package directions.
 If you want to know about the safety of any other medications not listed here, ask your doctor.

-Safe Medications to Take During Pregnancy*
+Safe OTC Medications to Take During Pregnancy*

 Chlorpheniramine (Chlor-Trimeton, Efidac, Teldrin)